-12. Test if the feature is working and showing up properly in all of the approved app languages.
+12. Test if the feature is working and showing up properly in all approved app languages.

 - Test any other regional settings – check if they are respected by the application.

-- Accessibility options should also be tested – see how does the app behaves with these.
+- Accessibility options should also be tested – see how the app behaves.

 13. Security testing.
 Check for vulnerabilities within the application and information possibly being leaked to other destinations.